xandwr/doctown-v8/README.md

 # Doctown v8

-> "npm but for documentation" - AI-powered documentation generation for anything
+> "npm but for documentation" - AI-optional documentation that follow you everywhere.

 Turn any codebase (or really, any collection of files) into a structured, explorable .docpack with AI-generated documentation.